 The Lakeshore Chapter of Trout Unlimited is an all-volunteer organization that was founded in 1983 and serves the cold water fisheries of Kewanee, Calumet, Manitowoc and Sheboygan counties.
 With 180+ members, the LSTU organization has a rich history and is an active leader in the conservation community creating and caring for multi-use resource areas for future generations.

-The chapter meets every third Tuesday of the month at 8th Street Ale Haus in Sheboygan, WI.
+The chapter meets every third Tuesday of the month.
 We encourage anyone in the area who might have interest in joining to stop by and check us out!

 The chapter meets every second Saturday of the month, weather permitting, for stream brushing, river improvements or any other special projects.